 If you would like to have a rest, get a bite to eat or something to drink then Robin’s Nest is the place to go.
 They serve light meals and drinks while you take in the beautiful surroundings.
 If you would like to have a picnic then bring your own basket along and have a picnic on the Flamingo Terrace and overlook these graceful creatures.

 If the kiddies are getting tired then there is a solution for that too!
 You can hire a pushcart for your children at only R20 each.
 There is also a playground for children to have some fun in while the parents have a coffee.

 World of Birds is Wheelchair-friendly

 World of Birds caters to everyone and the sanctuary is wheelchair accessible and friendly.
 Visitors that are in wheelchairs also get free entry.

 Shop and curios

-When it comes time to leave you don’t have to do so empty handed because the curio shop has a wide variety of souvenirs and mementos for you to choose from and remember the day you spent at World of Birds.
+When it comes time to leave you don’t have to do so empty-handed because the curio shop has a wide variety of souvenirs and mementoes for you to choose from and remember the day you spent at World of Birds.